openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :width: 450
     :align: center

-You will notice that the circles that previously displayed a zero now display a variety of numbers.
+You will notice that the circles that previously displayed a **O** now display a variety of numbers.
 These numbers represent the number of Landsat images per scene that meet your specifications.

-Hover your mouse over one of the circles to see the footprint (outline) of the Landsat scene that it represents.
-Click on that circle.
+Hover over one of the circles to see the footprint (outline) of the Landsat scene that it represents.
+Select that circle.

 .. figure:: ../_images/workflows/area_estimation/select_scenes_interface.png
-    :alt: The select scenes interface showing 0 available and 4 selected scenes.
+    :alt: The Select scenes interface showing **0** available and **4** selected scenes.
     :align: center

 In the window that opens, you will see a list of selected scenes on the right side of the screen.
 These are the images that will be added to the mosaic.
 There are three pieces of information for each:

--   Satellite (e.g. L8, L7, L5 or L4);
+-   Satellite (e.g. L8, L7, L5 or L4)
--   Percent cloud cover; and
+-   Percent cloud cover
 -   Number of days from the target date

 To expand the Landsat image, hover over one of the images and select :code:`Preview`.
 Click on the image to close the zoomed in graphic and return to the list of scenes.

 To remove a scene from the composite, select the :code:`Remove` button when you hover over the selected scene.

 .. figure:: ../_images/workflows/area_estimation/remove_preview_scenes.png